Learning effective dynamics from data-driven stochastic systems: Problem setting

 The slow manifold of the slow-fast system is the manifold where the fast variable can be represented by the slow variable as the scale parameter $\varepsilon \rightarrow 0$.
 Hence, the dynamics of the slow manifold can be described by the reduced system (or slow system)

-The reduced system gives a good approximation of dynamical behaviours of the deterministic system.
+The effective system gives a good approximation of dynamical behaviours of the deterministic system.
 We then come back to the slow-fast stochastic system and introduce the reduced system on the associated invariant manifold.